justinbmcbride/DLA-Project/README.md

 -gencode arch=compute_62,code=[sm_62,compute_62]
 ```
 * Build the code with the `$ make` command at the terminal prompt.
-* `youtube-dl` was installed and a traffic video for object identification was downloaded from Youtube in in mp4 format using this command : `$ youtube-dl -f 18 https://www.youtube.com/watch?v=wqctLW0Hb_0&feature=youtu.be`
+* `youtube-dl` was installed and a traffic video for object identification was downloaded from Youtube in mp4 format using this command : `$ youtube-dl -f 18 https://www.youtube.com/watch?v=wqctLW0Hb_0&feature=youtu.be`

 * On the first run, the hardware/software setup could not run with the weights from the full model.
 See output below:
 ```